Pylons/pyramid/docs/narr/security.rst

 Security
 ========

-:mod:`pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access within a particular :term:`context`.
+:app:`Pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access within a particular :term:`context`.